efandresena/SemEval/README.md

 - Conneau et al., 2020.
 XLM-RoBERTa: Large-Scale Multilingual Representation Learning.

 ## Future work
-For the test phase final model will be released to hugging face and the acces and use f it will be implemented here.
+During the test phase final model.
+An application will be released to upload/download the best model to hugging face and then acces to predict the test set.

 ## Contact
 For questions or collaboration, reach out to: